FastComments/fastcomments-blog/src/content/(10-05-2021) Adding Commenting to Notion Pages.md

 ### How to Use It - A Quick Demo

-When logged in to your tenant, you may simply visit [fastcomments.com/create](https://fastcomments.com/create) to create a conversation link that then can be added to your Notion page, or any application that integrates with https://embed.ly.
+When logged in to your tenant, you may simply visit [fastcomments.com/create](https://fastcomments.com/create) to create a conversation link that then can be added to your Notion page, or any application that integrates with embed.ly.

 You can try it yourself using your demo embed link, [fastcomments.com/c/demo](https://fastcomments.com/c/demo):